avaniklsjoshi/mama-repo/apps/frontend-joshi/README.md

 - write tests, storybook,
 - launch app may be with docker..
 - api fail UI, centralized loader, 118n backend
+- like and share card functionality
+- accessibility and dynamic font
 - scroll loader at top
 - tell me a joke section, Meme Generator\*
 - Things to notice in the App